 Quinoa is a healthy grain food that is mostly recommended by doctors as a high-level protein diet and ideal for everyone.
 If you love eating this food, but you do not have access to a modern stove, you can simply cook it in the microwave within 15 minutes.
-You simply need to follow some key steps that are necessary in the preparations and cooking of this delicious meal.
-Cooking quinoa requires perfect combination of skills and knowledge as well as a great cooking art in order to come up with the most trusted ready meal.
-We are here to present you some of the techniques and simple strategies that when followed produces the best of tasty and modern meal.
-Before anything else, you need to have the following: quinoa, microwave bowl that is safe, water and a lid and observe basic microwave preparation method.
+You simply need to follow some key steps that are necessary for the preparations and cooking of this delicious meal.
+Cooking quinoa requires a perfect combination of skills and knowledge as well as a great cooking art in order to come up with the most trusted ready meal.
+We are here to present to you some of the techniques and simple strategies that when followed produce the best of the tasty and modern meal.
+Before anything else, you need to have the following: quinoa, microwave bowl that is safe, water, and a lid and observe basic microwave preparation method.

 Technique and strategy of cooking quinoa

 1. Take the right measurements of quinoa

 You need to start by placing one cup of quinoa in the microwave (this may vary according to the number of people you are preparing for) Use a microwave-safe bowl that comes with a tight-fitting so that you simply get the best results.

 It’s much important to perfectly top the quinoa with well-measured two cups of liquid.
 This is water or vegetable broth (if you love veggies) or chicken broth (if you like chicken).
 Any of the two offers the most delicious and highly reliable taste of greatness.
 It is easier to top up and does not require any technical measurements.
 You are only required to use your understanding of the right portions that produce the perfect results.

 3. Cook perfectly